-Since the district will not receive Immigrant Funding in the upcoming school year, Breakthrough English may not be offered.
-However, we are currently evaluating whether to offer Breakthrough English as part of our Extended Learning Opportunities Plan.
-We will review our data on Newcomer students at the start of the year and make a plan for a possible implementation at Fall Break based on student need and funding.
+- Action 1.8 Since the district will not receive Immigrant Funding in the upcoming school year, Breakthrough English may not be offered.
+However, we are currently evaluating whether to offer Breakthrough English as part of our Extended Learning Opportunities Plan; therefore, it will be discontinued in the LCAP.
+We will review our data on Newcomer students at the start of the year and make a plan for a possible implementation at Fall Break based on student need and funding. - Metric 1 Baseline data was corrected to show an increase in ELA SBAC scores for English learners for 2018-19 (from 18% to 21%); thus, the desired outcome was also increased (from 42% to 45%).
 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.